cleaver/sketchy_chat/README.md

 - **Somewhat Anonymous**: The application doesn't log messages or store them in a database.
 All messages are lost once the server is shut down.
 - **In-Memory Only**: Everything is stored in memory using GenServer and Registry, which means all messages and chat rooms disappear when the server restarts.
 - **Not Production-Ready**: While the application uses Phoenix LiveView and PubSub for real-time communication, it wasn't designed with scalability in mind.
 It's more of a proof-of-concept than a production-ready chat application.
-- **No Persistence**: There's no message history, no user authentication, and no way to recover lost messages - making it perfect for those who want to keep their conversations truly temporary.
+- **No Persistence**: There's no message history, no user authentication, and no way to recover lost messages - making it perfect for sketchy individuals who want to keep their conversations temporary.

 ## Getting Started